lextudio/sharpsnmp_docs/library/tutorials/v3-operations.rst

-  Instead, who sends out the TRAP v2 message has to reveal the engine ID of ``0x80001F8880E9630000D61FF449`` in the message, and the manager has to trust the engine ID to process the message according to its configuration.
+  Instead, who sends out the TRAP v2 message has to reveal the engine ID of ``0x80001F8880E9630000D61FF449`` in the message, and the manager has to trust this engine ID to process the message according to its configuration.

 Next Steps
 ----------